 Windows 10 provides multiple ways to take screenshots by default.
-You don’t need to install any third party tools or browser extensions.
-There are two common ways to take screenshot with or without selection.
+You don’t need to install any third-party tools or browser extensions.
+Snipping tools come in handy for all sorts of use, especially in design.
+There are two common ways to take screenshots with or without selection.

 PrtScn (Print Screen)

 The most common and easiest way is to use PrtSc or PrtScn to capture whatever is present on the screen right away.
 It’s the easiest as you can do it right from the keyboard.
 On some keyboards (like the one I am using) PrtScn is triggered with Fn (function key).

 PrtSc or FN + PrtSc: This shortcut copies the entire screen.
 Paste copied screenshots into any program to use further for example in an email, rich text editor, Microsoft apps including Word, OneNote, Office, photo editing apps etc.

 Alt + PrtSc: This shortcut copies the active window to the clipboard.